How to Determine The Price For Your Business/Service:

-John Humphreys from Austin, Texas, USA started Humphreys over 4 years ago, a furniture business.
+John Humphreys (from Austin, Texas, USA) started Humphreys about 5 years ago.

 My name is John Humphreys and I started Texas Rover Company which has recently been rebranded as Humphreys.
 Humphreys is a lifestyle industrial design brand, which creates classically inspired leather, wood, and metal products.
 Another arm of the brand is Humphreys Build, which focuses on architecture and design projects.

-Wes O’Donnell from Norton Shores, Michigan, USA started Modern Workspace over 8 years ago, a furniture business.
+Wes O’Donnell (from Norton Shores, Michigan, USA) started Modern Workspace about 9 years ago.

 Hi, my name is Wes O’Donnell and I run several eCommerce businesses.
 I am a professor of marketing, a keynote speaker, a military veteran and a business coach.

-Michael Hillel from Los Angeles, California, USA started SunHaven almost 5 years ago, a furniture business.
+Michael Hillel (from Los Angeles, California, USA) started SunHaven about 5 years ago.